-Five Illinois producers will be honored as 2020 Master Farmers at Prairie Farmer magazine’s annual event March 19 in Springfield, Ill.
+Four Illinois producers will be honored as 2023 Master Farmers at Prairie Farmer magazine’s annual event, to be held March 15 in Bloomington, Ill.
 The award recognizes exceptional agricultural production skills, commitment to family and service to community.

-Prairie Farmer first offered the Master Farmer award 95 years ago, in 1925.
+Prairie Farmer first offered the Master Farmer award 98 years ago, in 1925.
 Editors have continued the tradition annually since 1968, following a pause initially caused by the Depression.
 When Editor Clifford Gregory established the Master Farmer program, he felt the award would help give farm people a greater sense of “pride and permanence.”
-Nearly 350 Illinois producers have been inducted as Master Farmers or Honorary Master Farmers over the program’s history.
+More than 300 Illinois producers have been inducted as Master Farmers or Honorary Master Farmers over the program’s history.

 The Master Farmer award has been described as Illinois agriculture’s lifetime achievement award.
 Prairie Farmer continues to present the awards annually because of the important contributions farmers make to Illinois agriculture and their local communities.

 Candidates are nominated by farmers, neighbors, agribusiness leaders and farm organizations throughout the state.
-Judges for this year’s awards were Karen Corrigan, McGillicuddy Corrigan Agronomics; Ed McMillan, University of Illinois board of trustees; Linnea Kooistra, 2011 Master Farmer; Steve Myers, Busey Ag Services; Dwight Raab, First Midwest Bank; and Holly Spangler, Prairie Farmer editor.
+Judges for this year’s awards were Karen Corrigan, McGillicuddy Corrigan Agronomics; German Bollero, University of Illinois College of Agricultural, Consumer and Environmental Sciences interim dean; Linnea Kooistra, 2011 Master Farmer; Dwight Raab, First Midwest Bank agribusiness vice president; Steve Carson, Farm Credit Illinois executive vice president; and Mike Wilson, Farm Futures editor.

 Every year, judges pour through pages and pages of applications that document a lifetime of work, sifting until they find the very best Illinois farmers — the people who raise good crops and even better families, and who build their communities all along the way.